Skip to content

 • Works consistently across macOS, Linux, and Windows

-• Avoids UID permission issues on Linux
+• Avoids permission issues on Linux

 • Data persists across container restarts